 Every year, contemporary designers create a collection of Christmas decorations for Svenskt Tenn.
 Some of the decorations, such as Christmas baubles, Christmas tree stars, and pendants then become a permanent feature in Svenskt Tenn's range during the holiday season.

-Kotone Utsunomiya and Sam Wilde, who among other things designed Christmas baubles for this year's Christmas collection, first came in contact with Svenskt Tenn in 2018, when they were part of the exhibition Ten Textile Talents on Strandvägen 5 in Stockholm.
+Kotone Utsunomiya, who among other things designed Christmas baubles, first came in contact with Svenskt Tenn in 2018, when they were part of the exhibition Ten Textile Talents on Strandvägen 5 in Stockholm.
 Ten design students from Europe, North America and Asia were invited to create personal and contemporary interpretations of Josef Frank's classic pattern design.
 They each created their own unique print, and have since collaborated with Svenskt Tenn in various ways.